Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Introduction

-As mentioned above, the data $(g, h, \nabla)$ induces Bochner Laplacians $\nabla_m^* \nabla_m$ on sections of $L^m$.
-The data also defines a horizontal Laplacian $\Delta_H$ and a vertical Laplacian $\frac{\partial^2}{\partial \theta^2}$ on $P_h$, and their sum is the Kaluza-Klein Laplacian $\Delta_G$.
-Equivariant eigenfunctions of $\Delta_G$ of weight $m$ on $M$ are lifts of eigensections of $\nabla_m^*\nabla_m$.
-See Lemma \ref{BOCHNERLEM} for details.
+As is well-known, sections $s$ of powers $L^m$ of a complex line bundle $L$ lift to equivariant functions $\hat{s}: L^* \to \C$ on the dual line bundle by the formula $\hat{s}(z, \lambda) = \lambda(s(z))$ where a point of $L^*$ is denoted by $\lambda \in L_z^*$.
+Under this identification, the horizontal Laplacian is equivalent to the Bochner Laplacians $\nabla_m^* \nabla_m$ on sections of $L^m$.
+Thus, equivariant eigenfunctions of $\Delta_G$ of weight $m$ on $M$ are lifts of eigensections of $\nabla_m^*\nabla_m$.
+See Section \ref{BOCHNERSECT} and Lemma \ref{BOCHNERLEM} for details.
 In proving genericity theorems it is easier to work downstairs on $X$.
 But the nodal results pertain to the equivariant eigenfunctions on $P_h$.

-\begin{remark} The key property we need is that the horizontal and vertical Laplacians commute.
-Not all $S^1$ invariant metrics on $P$ have this property; the simplest counter-example is a surface of revolution. \end{remark}

-The most familiar case is that where the metric $g$ on $X$ is hyperbolic, i.e., of constant curvature $-1$ and $K = T^{*(1,0)}$ is the canonical bundle.
-Then the total space $P_h = PSL(2, \R)/\Gamma$ and the equivariant eigenfunctions of the Kaluza-Klein Laplacian $\Delta$ are the same as joint eigenfunctions of the generator $W$ of $K$ and of the Casimir operator $\Omega$.
-When the weight $m$ is fixed, one may separate variables and obtain a Maass Laplacian $D_m$ on smooth sections of a complex line bundle $\pi: K^m \to X$, namely the bundle of $m$-differentials of type $(dz)^m$.
-The eigensections are the usual weight $m$ automorphic Maass eigendifferentials $f_{m,j}(z)(dz)^m$,